minio/docs/source/administration/minio-console.rst

 - Select :guilabel:`Manage` to open the management interface for the bucket:

+   Some management features may not be available if the authenticated user does not have the :ref:`required administrative permissions <minio-policy-mc-admin-actions>`.

    The :guilabel:`Summary` view displays a summary of the bucket's configuration.

    The :guilabel:`Events` view supports configuring :ref:`notification events <minio-bucket-notifications>` using a configured notification target.